Derivatives of normal functions in reverse mathematics: Introduction

 Let us summarize the content of the following sections: As explained above, Section~\ref{sect:normal-dils-so} introduces (upper) derivatives on the level of normal prae-dilators and gives a precise formalization of statement~(2).
 In Section~\ref{sect:upper-deriv-bi} we prove that~(2) implies~(3), by giving precise meaning to the argument from the beginning of this introduction.
 Section~\ref{sect:constructin-derivative} contains the construction of $\partial T$ in $\rca_0$, which yields the implication from~(1) to~(2).
 In Section~\ref{sect:bi-deriv-wf} we prove that (3) implies~(1), using $\Pi^1_1$-induction along $X$ to establish that $D^{\partial T}_X$ is well-founded.
-At the end of the paper we will thus have shown that (1), (2) and (3) are equivalent (see Theorem~\ref{thm:main-result} for the official statement of this result).
+At the end of the paper we will thus have shown that (1), (2) and (3) are equivalent over $\aca_0$ (see Theorem~\ref{thm:main-result} for the official statement of this result).
+In a separate paper by the first author~\cite{freund-derivatives-rca} it is shown that the base theory can be lowered to $\rca_0$, since the existence of derivatives implies arithmetical comprehension.
+The first author has also shown that $\Pi^1_1$-induction along the natural numbers is equivalent to the weaker principle that every normal dilator has at least one well-founded fixed point~\cite{freund-single-fixed-point}.

+The length of our paper is due to the fact that we wanted to be precise about the formalization of dilators in second order arithmetic.
+The text includes several informal summaries, so that the reader can follow the main lines of the argument without reading all technical verifications.
+To get a good first idea, we recommend to read Section~\ref{sect:normal-dils-so} up to (and including) Summary~\ref{sum:class-sized-dilators}, skip the rest of Section~\ref{sect:normal-dils-so}, and then read Section~\ref{sect:upper-deriv-bi} up to Summary~\ref{sum:deduce-Pi11-bi}.